Hex1629/BotnetC2/README.md

 if you can go to here:
 https://github.com/NixWasHere/NixC2

-# BOTNETC2 v2
+# BOTNETC2 v2?

 BOTNET C2 UPDATE !!!
 (MAKE SMALL CODE) (SIZE BYTES PACKET NEW OS.URANDOM | RANDBYTES WITH OS) and OTHER

- SETUP | IF YOU WENT RUN BOTNET PLS OPEN SETUP.txt or setup.txt

 BotnetC2 its new varints of NixC2

 because add sql_user | etc

+# HOW TO SETUP???

+SETUP | IF YOU WENT RUN BOTNET PLS OPEN SETUP.txt or setup.txt

 # *** layer ***
 For -->